 How do you get quality art research that includes a personal response?
 Do you want your students to add their personal response to a research page or do you just want facts?
 If you want a personal response, what do your students think about the artists work?
 Do they like or dislike it?
 Can they talk about a particular artwork that they like?
 Do you want them to include subject-specific language?
 If they had to make work in the style of the artist what would they create?
 The year group or grade you teach might influence what approach you take.

 Explain how you will be assessing the research page that they create.
 This could be a simple list of what needs to be included plus extra marks for presentation.
 You or your school might want to have an emphasis on grammar and punctuation.
 You might want to highlight that neat cutting out and sticking down of the artist’s work is part of good presentation.
 You might want them to reflect the artists work in the way they create the research page.
+Different art departments have different ways of doing things.
 Sharing what you are looking for and how it will be assessed is good practice and will appeal to students who are hungry for good grades.
 Having a good example to show them is a great way to raise the standard.
 There are many assessment resources for art teachers on The Arty Teacher website.

 Are there keywords that you would like them to include?
 If I was asking students to create a research page on Matisse I might insist that their work includes the words Fauvism, oil paint, France or French, and Cut-Outs.
 You could take this approach with many artists and topics to make sure literacy is embedded in the homework you set.